Pouds/EEG-Data-Cleaning-pipeline-on-matLAB/README.md

+# EEG-Data-Cleaning-pipeline-on-matLAB:
-# EEG-Data-Cleaning-pipeline-on-matLAB: Step 1 of the pipeline is the preprocessing script which refers to the subject and the path scripts.
+Step 1 of the pipeline is the preprocessing script which refers to the subject and the path scripts.
 Step 2 is ICA.
+Step 3 is artifact rejection.